pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 # Ask for a Cisco Threat Response Authentication Token

+**Notice** This chapter shows how to deal with Oauth authentication.
+And we use SecureX Threat Response Target as an example.
+Be aware that regarding SecureX Targets, we have a simpler way to manage the authentication token.
+This is the **[SecureX Token](https://ciscosecurity.github.io/sxo-05-security-workflows/account-keys/securex-token)**.
+But still, this section discribes how to deal with Oauth in general.

 Asking to SecureX for a Threat Reponse authentication will be for us a very frequent operation.

 I would say that this is a mandatory operation.
 At the point that we already have a pre-builted atomic automation workflow for this.